hashicorp/terraform/docs/resource-instance-change-lifecycle.md

-The import process trades the user's **Import ID** for a special **Import Stub State**, which behaves as a placeholder for the **Previous Run State** pretending as if a previous Terraform run is what had created the object.
+The import process trades the user's **Import ID** for a special **Import Stub State**, which behaves as a placeholder for the **Previous Run State** pretending as if a previous mnptu run is what had created the object.

 ### ImportResourceState